 The secret to achieving your retirement goals is to take a holistic approach

-Creating a retirement savings plan can be considerably more complex for small business owners than for other people, because there is more to think about.
-Small business owners need to consider multiple sources of retirement income, special tax considerations, and succession issues when building a retirement plan.
+Creating a retirement savings plan can be considerably more complex for business owners than for other people, because there is more to think about.
+Business owners need to consider multiple sources of retirement income, special tax considerations and succession issues when building a retirement plan.

 To begin, take stock of your potential sources of retirement income.
 Government and other pension plan payments are only a starting point.
 Potential sources might also include insurance and equity in real estate.
 To support your desired lifestyle, most of your retirement income is likely to come from other sources, including:

 Equity in your business